petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/paths.md

 ---
 # Paths

-Path analytics identifies how visitors are arriving to a site page and where they are exiting to.
+Path analytics identifies how visitors are arriving to a site page and where they are navigating to.
 Knowing how your users are coming and going can empower you to better tailor your site's content to meet your users' needs.
+Make informed decisions to optimize your page content and keep users engaged on your site.

 ## Viewing Page Path Analytics